lightszero/neovmbook/docs/en/page02.md

 # Where does AVM come from - process description

-Two methods for generating AVM are discussed here
+Two methods for generating AVM are discussed here:

-1.Use an assembler helper class to directly synthesize AVM in the code through assembly code
+1.Use an assembler helper class to synthesize AVM directly in the code through assembly code.

-2.Use a compiler to get AVM from a high-level language
+2.Use a compiler to get AVM from a high-level language.

 ## Assembler
 It's time to talk about assembly.